Higher Viable Chondrocyte Density1

 Longer Shelf Life1,2

-MOPS-preserved allografts averaged 98.8% viable chondrocyte density at 40 to 55 days1 – giving surgeons and their patients significantly more time to schedule the surgery.
-Meanwhile, studies show that mean chondrocyte viability in osteochondral allografts stored using the standard tissue bank protocols was below the minimum essential level by 28 days from the time of recovery.1, 4
+As MOPS-preserved allografts averaged 98.8% viable chondrocyte density at 40 to 55 days1, surgeons and their patients have significantly more time to schedule surgery.
+Studies also show that the mean chondrocyte viability in osteochondral allografts stored using the standard tissue bank protocols was below the minimum essential level by 28 days from the time of recovery.1,2

-MOPS-preserved allografts are consistently associated with significantly lower revision and failure rates compared to SOC preserved allografts in the first 4 years after transplantation.1, 3, 4 The consistently high chondrocyte viability in MOPS-preserved grafts at the time of transplantation is considered to be a major factor contributing to these more successful outcomes.
+MOPS-preserved allografts are consistently associated with significantly lower revision and failure rates compared to SOC preserved allografts in the first 4 years after transplantation.1,2,3 The consistently high chondrocyte viability in MOPS-preserved grafts at the time of transplantation is considered to be a major factor contributing to these more successful outcomes.

-MTF Biologics never uses H2O2, harmful chemicals, or terminal radiation during allograft processing – instead choosing to minimally process donor tissue to help preserve the allograft’s natural biomechanical and healing properties.5
+MTF Biologics never uses H2O2, harmful chemicals, or terminal radiation during allograft processing - instead choosing to minimally process donor tissue to help preserve the allograft’s natural biomechanical and healing properties.4

 Due to the nature of this very desirable tissue and limited availability, MTF Biologics offers graft matching services specifically designed to provide orthopedic surgeons with the best possible anatomically matched allografts to meet each individual patient’s unique needs.

 1 Stoker et al. “Chondrocyte Viability at Time of Transplantation for Osteochondral Allografts Preserved by the Missouri Osteochondral Preservation System versus Standard Tissue Bank Protocol.”
 Journal of Knee Surgery.
 Volume 31, Issue 8, pp. 772-780, September 2018.